SciProgCentre/kmath/docs/templates/README-TEMPLATE.md

 ## Contributing

 The project requires a lot of additional work.
-Please feel free to contribute in any way and propose new features.
+The most important thing we need is a feedback about what features are required the most.
+Feel free to open feature issues with requests.
+We are also welcome to code contributions, especially in issues marked as [waiting for a hero](https://github.com/mipt-npm/kmath/labels/waiting%20for%20a%20hero).